davidmeredith/devsGuidebook/devGuidebook.md

         val tweet = Tweet("my tweet", "my retweet") // Create existing type with(TweetSummaryScope) {   // scope Summary<Tweet> to provide extra behaviour on Tweets
             with(AnyFarewellScope) { // scope Farewell<Any> to provide extra behaviour on any object
+                // if two implementations for the same type class are scoped with 'with' e.g. consider another nested 'with(AnyFarewellScope2) {}'
+                // then the last implementation wins.
                 assertEquals("Tat ta", tweet.sayBye()) // Add behaviour to existing type 'String'
                 // example local scoped anonymous object, prevents pollution of global scope (just to demo the concept) val anyFarewellScope2 = object : Farewell<Any> { override fun Any.sayBye(): String = "Bye bye" }